Want to know how to keep groundhogs out of the garden? We have all the tips you need!

 That being said, it will also be worthwhile to get rid of any “hiding places” that may be in your garden.
-In other words, groundhogs will use weeds, thickets, woodchips, and other debris to hide.
-Make sure to clean these up to discourage burrowing.
+In other words, pesky groundhogs will use tall weeds, tall grass, thickets, woodchips, and other debris to hide.
+Make sure to clean these up to discourage burrowing and avoid attracting groundhogs.

 Does Irish Spring Soap Keep Groundhogs Away?

 Irish Spring soap is a great groundhog repellent.
 It is recommended that you keep the soap in the packaging but drill holes in it so the rain and other elements don’t wash away the soap so easily.